 \( \eqalign{ E_{pk}(m_{1}) \cdot E_{pk}(m_{2}) \: mod \: n &= m_{1}^{e} \cdot m_{2}^{e} \: mod \: n &&(\mbox{exponent rule}) \\ &= (m_{1} \cdot m_{2})^{e} \: mod \: n \\ &= E_{pk}(m_{1} \cdot m_{2} \: mod \: n) } \)

-This property is both an advantage and a disadvantage of the cryptosystem: It's an advantage when e.g. Alice have some private data \( m_{1} \) she wants a cloud service to make some computations on.
-First she computes \( c_{1} = E_{pk}(m_{1}) \) and then sends the ciphertext \( c_{1} \) to the could service.
-The cloud service then make some computations on Alice's data by \( c_{1} \cdot c_{2} \: mod \: n \) for some \( c_{2} = E_{pk}(m_{2}) \).
-Alice then receives and decrypts her ciphertext which returns the data \(m_{1} \cdot m_{2} \: mod \: n \).
-On the other hand it's a disadvantage when e.g. Eve intercept a ciphertext \( c_{1} \) sent from Alice to Bob and computes \( c_{1} \cdot c_{2} \: mod \: n \) for some \( c_{2} =E_{pk}(m_{2}) \) which she sends to Bob.
-When Bob decrypts the ciphertext he get the plaintext \( m_{1}\cdot m_{2} \: mod \: n \) instead of the plaintext \( m_{1} \).
+This property is both an advantage and a disadvantage of the cryptosystem.
+For example, it is an advantage when Alice has some private data \( m_{1} \) on which she wants a cloud service to perform computations.
+She first computes \( c_{1} = E_{pk}(m_{1}) \) and then sends the ciphertext \( c_{1} \) to the cloud service.
+The cloud service can then perform computations on Alice's data by calculating \( c_{1} \cdot c_{2} \: mod \: n \) for some \( c_{2} = E_{pk}(m_{2}) \).
+Alice then receives and decrypts the resulting ciphertext, which returns the data \( m_{1} \cdot m_{2} \: mod \: n \).
+On the other hand, this property can be a disadvantage: for example, if Eve intercepts a ciphertext \( c_{1} \) sent from Alice to Bob and computes \( c_{1} \cdot c_{2} \: mod \: n \) for some \( c_{2} = E_{pk}(m_{2}) \), which she then sends to Bob.
+When Bob decrypts the ciphertext, he gets the plaintext \( m_{1} \cdot m_{2} \: mod \: n \) instead of the original plaintext \( m_{1} \).

 Key creation | |